Applying for U.S. Citizenship With an Expired Green Card

 Normally, you are expected to carry a valid green card with you at all times, as one of the responsibilities of being a permanent resident.
 Meanwhile, applying for citizenship or naturalization can be a months-long process.
 (The exact timeline depends on the USCIS office at which you apply.)

 Spending all that time without a green card could make it difficult to gain employment in the U.S. (or prove your ongoing legal status to your current employer) and to reenter the United States if you travel abroad.
-Then again, the USCIS processing time to renew a green card also tends to be long; just over a year in late 2022.
+Then again, the USCIS processing time to renew a green card also tends to be long; over a year is not uncommon.

 If you really don't want to renew your green card, then you're on safest ground if the date that you apply for citizenship is more than six months prior to the date your green card will expire.